ghc-proposals/ghc-proposals/proposals/0000-bytearray-literals.rst

   ``ByteArray#`` at all and must often resort to performing a series of equality tests.

-This proposal introduces provides a mechanism for literals of two types:
-``ByteArray#`` and ``Addr#``.
-It does with without extending the language syntactically.
+This proposal introduces provides a mechanism for writing ``ByteArray#`` literals.
+It does this with without extending the language syntactically.
 Consequently, all programs that compile with GHC today will continue to compile after this proposal is implemented.
-Their meaning will not change.

 Recap: String desugaring currently
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Currently, it's possible to create primitive ``Addr#`` string literals:
+Currently, it is possible to create primitive ``Addr#`` string literals:

 .. code-block:: haskell